atomjump/loop-server/README.md

 # Requirements

 * PHP.
-This software has been fully tested on PHP 5.3, 5.5, 7.0, 7.1, 7.2, 7.4 (with curl, php-mbstring, zip, php-xml support added)
+This software has been fully tested on PHP 5.3, 5.5, 7.0, 7.1, 7.2, 7.4 (with curl, php-mbstring, zip, php-xml support added).
+Note: Preliminary tests have been carried out with PHP 8.0 and 8.1, and most features appear to work, but we cannot yet guarantee 100% compatibility, although this will come in time.
 * MySQL 5+
 * Apache 2
 * Linux server (though a Windows server may be partially functional)